Matthew Gilroy is a partner in Weil’s Mergers & Acquisitions practice and is based in New York.

 Mr. Gilroy is ranked as an “Up & Coming” lawyer for Corporate/M&A by Chambers USA, where clients note he is a “fantastic attorney,” who is “very thorough, very accessible and a good client service provider.”
 He is also recommended by Legal 500 US, where clients note he is “very knowledgeable and responsive,” “delivers practical advice” and is “able to effectively lead deals and coordinate across multiple practice areas.”
 He is named a leading lawyer for M&A by IFLR1000, and was named a 2014 “Rising Star” by Law360 and to M&A Advisor’s 2013 “40 under 40” as an emerging leader in his field.
 Mr. Gilroy is additionally recommended by Legal 500 US.
 He was profiled in Law360’s “Sealing the Deal” monthly column for the innovative work he handled for Medicis in its $2.6 billion sale to Valeant Pharmaceuticals.
 Mr. Gilroy was also profiled as a 2013 “MVP” for Health by Law360.
 He has authored several articles on the fiduciary duties of corporate directors and developments in the mergers and acquisitions area.
 In 2006, Mr. Gilroy received a Burton Award for Legal Achievement for his article, “Taking a Hard Look at Poison Pills” (New York Law Journal, November 7, 2005).

 Mr. Gilroy is also part of Weil’s Professional Evaluation & Compensation Committee and Philanthropic Committee, and has been active within the profession overall, having represented the Firm on the Corporations Law Committee of the New York City Bar.
-Mr. Gilroy is a member of the Board of Directors of New Alternatives for Children, a charitable organization that provides innovative high quality services in support of birth, foster and adoptive families caring primarily for medically fragile children.
+Mr. Gilroy is a member of the Board of Visitors of the Georgetown University Law Center and Georgetown’s Corporate Counsel Institute.
+Mr. Gilroy is also a member of the Board of Directors of New Alternatives for Children, a charitable organization that provides innovative high quality services in support of birth, foster and adoptive families caring primarily for medically fragile children.